Te Pūnaha Matatini: Structure

+These research projects are funded as part of an annual grant of $4 million from the Tertiary Education Commission.
+Each of the ten currently-funded Centres of Research Excellence receives between $4–6.4 million in funding each year.

-The organisation holds that its research spans the "breadth of human knowledge, from computational sciences to environmental economics, and from linguistics to indigenous philosophy to mathematical biology....celebrates the distinct status of Māori as tangata whenua, and is committed to upholding the principles of Te Tiriti o Waitangi."
+The organisation holds that its research spans the "breadth of human knowledge, from computational sciences to environmental economics, and from linguistics to indigenous philosophy to mathematical biology....celebrates the distinct status of Māori as tangata whenua, and is committed to upholding the principles of Te Tiriti o Waitangi".

-Shaun Hendy was Director until June 2021, when he was replaced by Cilla Wehi Operationally the organisation is structured with Kaumatua, an Executive Team, a Strategic Group, and Principal Investigators.
-Dr Andrea Byrom accepted the role of Kairangi (person held in high esteem) in 2021 and Te Pūnaha Matatini whanau has a role within the organisation as a network for emerging scientists in an "active transdisciplinary community, with a shared interest in complex systems and networks, comprising postgraduate students, postdocs and early career researchers from all over New Zealand."
-The 2020–2021 Annual Report of Te Pūnaha Matatini recorded that in June 2021, the organisation had "25 Principal Investigators, 50 Associate Investigators, [an] Executive Management Team of 15, [over] 150 students aligned with Te Pūnaha Matatini Whānau [and] 68 students directly funded by or working on Te Pūnaha Matatini projects."
+Shaun Hendy was Director until June 2021, when he was replaced by Cilla Wehi.
+Since January 2024 the centre is co-directed by Wehi and Markus Luczak-Roesch.
+Operationally the organisation is structured with Kaumatua, an Executive Team, a Strategic Leadership Group, and Principal Investigators.
+Dr Andrea Byrom accepted the role of Kairangi (person held in high esteem) in 2021 and TPM Whānau has a role within the organisation as a network for emerging scientists in an "active transdisciplinary community, with a shared interest in complex systems and networks, comprising postgraduate students, postdocs and early career researchers from all over New Zealand".
+The 2022 Annual Report of Te Pūnaha Matatini recorded that in 2022 the organisation had 77 Principal Investigators, 233 TPM Whānau, an HQ Team of 4, and 1 Kaumātua.

-Te Pūnaha Matatini has worked in partnership with Massey University, Victoria University of Wellington, University of Canterbury, Manaaki Whenua – Landcare Research and Motu Economic and Public Policy Research and in October 2020,The Tertiary Education Commission reconfirmed funding for seven years from 2021.
+Te Pūnaha Matatini has worked in partnership with Massey University, Victoria University of Wellington, University of Canterbury, Manaaki Whenua – Landcare Research and Motu Economic and Public Policy Research and in October 2020, The Tertiary Education Commission reconfirmed funding for seven years from 2021.